sktbrd/keepkey-docs/docs/New Users - Ultimate Guide/Start Here.md

 You are about to create a wallet which is a digital tool, much like a virtual purse or wallet, used to store and manage cryptocurrencies.
 It holds private keys, which are secret codes required to access and control your digital assets.
 Your KeepKey device stores these keys allowing only you to access them.
 This is the security advantage over keeping your crypto online.
 No matter what happens, as long as you have your wallet, you will never lose access to your crypto.

-Here is a short and sweet description of wallets from Coinbase.com: https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet
+**Here is a short description of wallets from Coinbase.com: https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet**
-And here is a deeper dive on Crypto.com: https://crypto.com/university/crypto-wallets
+**And a deeper dive on Crypto.com: https://crypto.com/university/crypto-wallets**

 Lets get rolling.
 Select “Create a New Wallet”